taskmatics/aspnet-windows-service/README.md

 * Starts the service

 #### Browsing the Website
-To view static content (from `index.html`), launch a browser a pull up `http://localhost:5000`.
+To view static content (from `index.html`), launch a browser and navigate to `http://localhost:5000`.
 The port is configurable in code in the `src\Program.cs`.

-To view MVC output (from `TimeController`), launch a browser a pull up `http://localhost:5000/time`.
+To view MVC output (from `TimeController`), launch a browser and navigate to `http://localhost:5000/time`.
 The port is configurable in code in the `src\Program.cs`.

 #### Uninstalling
 Run `uninstall <optional-service-name>` (The name must match the one used during install.)